 Does Spouse Income Count for Student Loan Repayment? | IDR Explained

 Your spouse’s income affects your student loan payment if the plan uses joint income.
-In that situation, the payment is based on both spouses’ earnings and then prorated according to how much of the household’s federal student loan debt each person owes.
-Only IBR, PAYE, and ICR let you base the payment solely on your income by filing taxes separately.
-SAVE always counts household income.
+The payment is based on both spouses’ earnings and prorated by each spouse’s share of the household’s federal loan balance.

 Related: How Income-Based Repayment Works